Cotabato: Geography

 Cotabato covers a total area of 9,008.90 km2 occupying the northeastern tip of Region XII and is centrally located in Mindanao.
-It is bounded on the north by the provinces of Lanao del Sur and Bukidnon, on the east by Davao City and Davao del Norte, on the west by Maguindanao and on the southeast by Sultan Kudarat and Davao del Sur.
+It is bounded on the north by the provinces of Lanao del Sur and Bukidnon, on the east by Davao City and Davao del Norte, on the west by Maguindanao del Norte and Maguindanao del Sur, on the south by Sultan Kudarat, and on the southeast by Davao del Sur.

 Cotabato is strategically linked to the major "Arterial Road System" that traverses and connects the province to Davao City - Soccsksargen - Cotabato Corridor.
 The Cotabato via Kabacan - Maramag - Kibawe, Bukidnon Sayre Highway meanwhile serves as its link to the Cagayan de Oro-Iligan City Corridor.

 Cotabato stretches from the east at Mount Apo, which separates it from Davao, to the Piapayungan Range on its boundary with Lanao in the west.
-Between these highlands is the basin of the Pulangi River or Rio Grande de Mindanao, the second longest in the Philippines at 373 km, which rises in Bukidnon and flows south to Maguindanao and Illana Bay.
+Between these highlands is the basin of the Pulangi River or Rio Grande de Mindanao, the second longest in the Philippines at 373 km, which rises in Bukidnon and flows westward to Maguindanao del Norte and Illana Bay.
 The province's fertile plains are traversed by tributaries of this great river.

 Typhoons do not pass through Cotabato and rainfall is evenly distributed throughout the year.

 Administrative divisions

-Cotabato comprises 17 municipalities and one city.
+Cotabato comprises 25 municipalities and one city.
+However, 8 municipalities are under the jurisdiction of Bangsamoro as part of its special geographic area.